How to Attract High-Quality Prospects, Enroll Serious Builders into Your Business, and Grow Your Team – FAST – Using LinkedIn!

 After all, when trying to get your business noticed, wouldn't it make more sense to go where the business actions are happening?

 LinkedIn is not a "social" channel – it's a "business" channel

-Since the early 2000s, it's where professionals hang out and network with other professionals.
+Since the early 2000s, it's been where professionals hang out and network with other professionals.

-It's got such credibility as a business networking site that two professionals join LinkedIn every single second.
+It's got such credibility as a business networking site that two professionals join LinkedIn every second.